Tw1ddle/samcodes-leaderboards-demo/README.md

 # Haxe Leaderboards Demo

-WORK IN PROGRESS

-Minimal demonstration of achievements and leaderboards in Haxe.
+Completely unfinished demonstration of different achievements and leaderboards libraries in Haxe.
+Don't use this.

 ## Features
 Demonstrates simple sign in, leaderboards and achievements via the following libraries: